 If you are wondering how to transfer photos from computer to iPhone without uploading your personal data to Cloud, you should try CopyTrans Photo.

-- The PC photos are saved in the native Photos app on iPhone.
-Also, the EXIF data (date created, location, etc) is stored and the order is taken into account.
+- The app will save photos from your PC in the native Photos app on iPhone.
+It will also successfully transfer the EXIF data (date created, location, etc) and preserve the order of images.

 - You can also transfer videos from PC to iPhone if they are not larger than 1Gb.
 They will also appear in the native Photos app after transfer.

-- CopyTrans Photo is not a cloud solution and can be used without iCloud Photos enabled.
+- CopyTrans Photo is not a cloud solution and you don’t have to have iCloud Photos enabled in order to use it.
 CopyTrans Photo doesn’t require an internet connection.

-- Another key benefit for iPhone 7, iPhone X and iPhone Xs users: the program supports HEIC photos.
+- Another key benefit for users of iPhone 7 and above: the program supports HEIC photos.
 It can view and transfer HEIC photos, and even convert HEIC to JPG.

 Send pictures from computer to iPhone via Google Drive